Get insider access

 The Dyson V15 Detect is the best Dyson vacuum we've tested.
 It delivers excellent overall performance on bare floors and carpets, though its strong suction force can cause it to drag around some lighter rugs.
 It can also automatically adjust its suction power mode depending on the surface you're on.
 An LED screen at the back of its body displays the size and number of particles you've vacuumed up, the vacuum's current suction power mode, and a real-time estimate of the remaining charge.

-If you're searching for a premium cordless vacuum, you could also consider the Dyson Gen5detect/Gen5detect Absolute, which is effectively this vacuum's successor.
-It offers minor quality-of-life improvements, like a more ergonomic control setup and built-in combination tool, but those changes aren't enough to justify the substantial price jump over the V15.
-If you're looking for something lighter and cheaper, the Dyson V12 Detect Slim is worth a look, though it has a less potent suction motor and a tiny dirt compartment that'll need frequent emptying.
-Alternatively, if you're looking for a Dyson vacuum that can handle stains on hard floors, the Dyson V15s Detect Submarine is a good, if expensive, option.
+If you're searching for a premium cordless vacuum, you could also consider the Dyson Gen5detect/Gen5detect Absolute, which is effectively the V15's successor.
+It offers minor quality-of-life improvements, like a more ergonomic control setup and built-in combination tool, but those changes aren't enough to justify the substantial price jump.
+If you're looking for something lighter and cheaper, the Dyson V12 Detect Slim is worth a look, though its suction motor isn't as powerful and you'll need to empty its tiny dirt compartment often.
+Finally, for a Dyson vacuum that can handle stains on hard floors, the Dyson V15s Detect Submarine is a good, if expensive, option.

 See our review